Thursday, March 31, 2022

 **/*

-Manning, bringing out the beast.
+Manning, bringing out the beast

 Meanwhile, every time we cut from the cave and Roxy's nervous distraction tactics to the blazing sun with ineffectual Tom waving his widdle wifle around and yelling her name, a blare of ominous music plays up, as if he's losing his mind.
 Fans of his sneering psycho in The Sadist will wince at the thought Hall Jr. too may have lapsed back into savagery.
 I haven't seen The Sadist myself but I hear he's amazingly creepy, and watching Eegah!
 I believe it.
-With his pouffy hair and 'Michael J. Pollard hit by a shovel' face there's something about him where you would probably feel both relieved and unnerved if he was dating your daughter.
-He seems psycho on the edges but reliable in the center, and in the best scene in the film, he rescues Roxy and her father, while Eegah chases the dune buggy, nearly grabbing onto the back seat several times, throwing boulders when the buggy gets far enough away down the cliff, all filmed from the backseat of the buggy to create a very realistic and scary stretch we'd see later aped in films like The Terminator.
+With his pouffy hair and 'Michael J. Pollard hit by a shovel' face there's something about him where you would probably feel both relieved and terrified if he was dating your daughter.
+He seems psycho on the edges but dependable and respectful in the center, and in the best scene in the film, he rescues Roxy and her father, while Eegah chases the dune buggy, nearly grabbing onto the back seat several times, throwing boulders when the buggy gets far enough away down the cliff, all filmed from the backseat of the buggy to create a very realistic and scary stretch we'd see later aped in films like The Terminator.
+Good job, Mr. Merriwether!

-one of Eegah's relatives
+one of Eegah's relatives.
+"Say hello, Roxy."

 NOTES: